Insulin Resistance prevents the use of glucose by cells as energy! What are the ways to break Insulin Resistance?

 Among these measures, fibrous foods and fasting have special importance.
 Fibrous foods feed the beneficial bacteria in the intestines and help normalize sugar and cholesterol metabolism.
 Fasting has endless benefits in terms of breaking insulin resistance.
 If food is not taken for a certain period of time, blood sugar decreases, parallel to this, insulin level and therefore insulin resistance decreases, and the sensitivity of cells to insulin begins to increase over time.
 Fasting can be practiced in a variety of ways, please check the fasting and autophagy pages.

-While taking care of the Insulin Resistance, boost your Nitric Oxide, Antioxidants and Omega 3 levels to Prevent Cell Deformation, Protect Metabolism Health, and Prolong your Life Span (rather get a blood test at the beginning and preferably after three months of regular use a new blood test, and see the regenerations on the results), with: WELLNESS TRIANGLEBack to Home
+, this strong support will Prevent Cell Deformation, Protect Metabolism Health, and Prolong your Life Span (rather get a blood test at the beginning and preferably after three months of regular use get a new blood test, and see the regenerations on the results).Wellness Triangle